canonical/postgresql-k8s-operator/docs/how-to/deploy/multi-az.md

 At this point we can relax and enjoy the protection from Cloud Availability zones!

-To survive acomplete cloud outage, we recommend setting up [cluster-cluster asynchronous replication](/how-to/cross-regional-async-replication/set-up-clusters).
+To survive a complete cloud outage, we recommend setting up [cluster-cluster asynchronous replication](/how-to/cross-regional-async-replication/set-up-clusters).

 ## Remove GKE setup